Codesai/website/_posts/2020-11-22-solving-beverages-kata-1.md

 <h2>What have we gained and lost with this refactoring?</h2>

 After the refactoring we have a new design that uses the decorator design pattern.
 This is a flexible alternative design to subclassing for extending behavior that allows us to add behavior dynamically to the objects wrapped by the decorators.

 Using this runtime flexibility, we managed to fix the **Combinatorial Explosion** code smell and that made it easier to add the new feature.
-Now, instead of multiplying the number of casses by two, adding a new supplement only involves adding one new decorator class that represents the new supplement pricing.
-This new design makes the client code [open-closed](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) to the axis of change of addig of new supplements.
+Now, instead of multiplying the number of cases by two, adding a new supplement only involves adding one new decorator class that represents the new supplement pricing.
+This new design makes the client code [open-closed](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) to the axis of change of adding new supplements.

 On the flip side, we have introduced some complexity related to creating the different compositions of decorators and components.
 At the moment this complexity is being managed by the client code (notice the chains of `new`s in the tests snippets above).

 There's also something else that we have lost in the process.
 In the initial design only some combinations of beverages and supplements were allowed.
 This fact was encoded in the initial inheritance hierarchy.
 Now with our decorators we can dynamically add any possible combination of beverages and supplements.